Gettyimages 1446957555

 Chancellor Rachel Reeves announced last week that the rate of employer NICs would increase by 1.2 percentage points to 15 per cent, with the level at which employers begin paying NICs for each employee reduced from £9,100 to £5,000.

-This will come alongside a 6.7 per cent increase in the national living wage, to £12.21 an hour, from April as part of measures to raise an extra £40 billion per year in tax.
+This will come alongside a 6.7 per cent increase in the national living wage, to £12.21 an hour, from April as part of measures to raise an extra £40bn per year in tax.

-With general practice ‘on its knees’ after more than a decade of cuts to public services, the BMA’s GP committee for England is calling on the government to reimburse these costs to protect practices and patients and honour its pledge to ‘fix the front door’ of the NHS.
+With general practice ‘on its knees’ after more than a decade of cuts to public services, the BMA GPs committee for England is calling on the Government to cover these costs by uplifting practice funding to protect practices and their patients and honour its pledge to ‘fix the front door’ of the NHS.

 'Insulted' and 'undervalued'

-Some 60 Local Medical Committee (LMC) officers, who support practices looking after as many as 40 million patients, attended a support network meeting this week alongside an officer of the BMA’s GP committee for England.
+Some 60 local medical committee officers, who support practices looking after as many as 40 million patients, attended a support network meeting this week alongside an officer of GPC England.

 Some warned ‘this could be the end of us’ and urged the BMA to escalate its ongoing collective action in response.

-‘We have had so many broken promises in the past, and never expected it from a Labour government,’ the meeting heard.
+‘We ... never expected it from a Labour government,’ the meeting heard.

 ARM 2022 David Wrigley, GP, 12:5, 3:2